 Could it mean that in the future there will be no synthetic fabrics? such as polyester, acrylic, nylon, acetate, spandex, lastex all massively sold by high street stores.
 The sources of toxins which affect our health and the health of the planet – all produced with chemicals.
 I do hope we keep making general progress by taking care of ourselves and nature.

 Bananas have already been used in Japan in 13th-century to make a fabric similar to cotton.
 In 2014 banana silk fibre came to the general public with a dress made entirely of dried banana leaves creation of Ditta Sandico.

 Nettle has been used by the Germans to produced their uniforms during The WWII as the textile trade at the time was mainly run in England.
 Nettle is one of the most sustainable material as it does not need fertilizer and it needs very little amount of water.

-Citrus fiber is the first fiber made of citrus fruit, silky in appearance and biodegradable.
+Citrus fibre is the first fibre made of citrus fruit, silky in appearance and biodegradable.

 Fermented alcohol.
 There is also a new fabric created from the fermentation of alcoholic beverages.
 The fabric is red for the red wine, translucent to white and amber colour for beer.

 Coffee is used by S.Café® company which does not only recycles coffee grounds for fabric but also extracts a high concentration of essential coffee oil which is re-used in textiles and also can be used in cosmetics.
 The brand claims that one day there will be no waste made out of coffee.